CSS-Windows/WindowsDiag/SHA/GetLogs/ReadMe.md

 ## DESCRIPTION
 	This script collects data from one or more computers If the script runs on a cluster node with cluster service running, it collects data from all cluster nodes

+	Updates in 1.3
+	- Added HyperV, SMB, Spaces Logs

 ## PARAMETER